-Whether you plan on dressing up as an elf to help Santa or Mrs. Claus as they meet children, acting in a Christmas play, or just for fun, this free pattern for making felt elf shoes makes it easy!
+Whether you plan on dressing up as an elf to help Santa or Mrs. Claus greet children, act in a Christmas play, or just have fun, this free pattern for making felt elf shoes makes it easy!

 Of course, not all elves are Christmas elves.
 To make "every day" elf shoes, change the zigzag fringe piece into a solid band in a matching color and skip the bells on the toes.

-The one-size pattern fits most ladies' shoe sizes, either with or without slim-fitting shoes underneath.
-And even without enlarging the pattern, they fit some men's shoe sizes when you wear them only with socks.
+This one-size pattern fits most ladies' shoe sizes, either with or without slim-fitting shoes underneath.
+And even without being enlarged, the pattern fits some men's shoe sizes when worn only with socks.
 Need elf shoes for kids?
 Try shrinking the pattern pieces—there's enough give in the shape to make it work.

 Gather Your Materials

 - Felt in main color—1/3 to 1/2 yard, depending on the width of the felt

 - Felt in contrasting color—1/4 yard